nicolas-rohricht/vanhack-shop-bonsai/README.md

 4 - Run `react-native run-android` to run the project on a connected device or an opened simulator.

+5 - When the app opens up, some warnings might be showing, well know too as Yellow Boxes.
+This is because React Native was recently updated to the V0.60+ and the libraries makers need to do some updates on their components too.

 ## Some notes

 These project was created with mocked JSON's to show data in the entire app.
 As I'm learning some of backends stacks at this moment, currently I wouldn't have how to create an API to fill the app with data.
 So, my idea was to demonstrate some of Frontend skills and what I could do if being a part of an entire team, with another devs, designers, etc...